-Not to mention, on a college student budget, thrifting is incredibly easy on your wallet.
-You can buy a lot more clothes from a thrift store for the same price you’d get for one shirt at Urban Outfitters.
+Not to mention, on a college student budget, thrifting is incredibly kind to your wallet.
+You can buy a lot more clothes from a thrift store for the same price as one shirt at Urban Outfitters.

-For those who are traveling to campus for in-person learning, this applies mostly to you.
-If you typically bring snacks or lunch to campus with you on the daily, switching out paper and plastic bags with an actual lunchbox and reusable containers reduces your weekly waste by an insane amount.
+For those who travel to work or campus for in-person learning, this applies mostly to you.
+If you typically bring snacks or lunch with you on the daily, switching out paper and plastic bags for an actual lunchbox and reusable containers reduces your weekly waste by an insane amount.

 And, you’re not even stuck to solely using bulky reusable containers either!
-I have these fantastic, eco-friendly beeswax wrappers that I use to package sandwiches or wraps in when I’m taking my lunch on the go!
+I have these fantastic, eco-friendly beeswax wrappers that I use to package sandwiches/wraps when I’m taking my lunch to go!
 They’re easy to wash and take up much less space.